bmann/bmcgarden/_notes/anagora.md

 title: Anagora
 link: https://anagora.org/
 date: 2020-11-24
-modified: 2021-01-24
+modified: 2021-01-29
 ---

 An [[Agora]] implementation by @Flancian.

 The concept is to have nodes / notes where people maintain their own digital notes garden like I do here, but then pull them in and link them through their public git repos.
 Aka a "distributed knowledge graph".

-The [Agora Plan](https://anagora.org/node/agora-plan) page has more details, including a link to the [[Agora Server::https://github.com/flancian/agora-server]].
+The [Agora Plan](https://anagora.org/node/agora-plan) page has more details, including a link to the [Agora Server on Github](https://github.com/flancian/agora-server).
 It is written in [[Python]] / Flask and is open source under the [[Apache2 License]].

 ---